adaptris/adaptris.github.io/_posts/2020-04-09-aws-kms-fun-and-games.markdown

 00000020
 ```

 This tells us that _digest-raw.sig_ contains the correct hash, and _raw-raw.sig_ contains an different hash entirely.
-This leads us to the question _What is the difference between RAW & DIGEST mode in AWS KMS?_ I'm sure that the answer to this question is available in their copious documentation but it can be summed up as :
+The right question to ask now is: _What is the difference between RAW & DIGEST mode in AWS KMS?_ I'm sure that the answer to this question is available in their copious documentation but it can be summed up as :

 * RAW mode re-computes the hash of your message parameter and signs it -> effectively doing openssl dgst -sign (this is actually demonstrated by the hash in _raw-raw.sig_; it appears to be `SHA256(SHA256(orig.txt))`)
 * DIGEST just uses the ByteBuffer that you've sent *as part of the signature* -> effectively doing openssl rsautl -sign

-This leaves us with the question _What does this mean for Interlok/java.security.Signature?_ We know that `Signature.verify()` must compute the has of the whatever bytes you've used with `update()` when checking the signature, so we need to adjust our thinking in terms what we're verifying.
+_What does this mean for Interlok/java.security.Signature?_ We know that `Signature.verify()` must compute the hash of the whatever bytes you've used with `update()` when checking the signature, so we need to adjust our thinking in terms what we're verifying.

 * If the "hash of the document was signed in DIGEST mode" -> it's the actual payload that you want to verify not the hash of the document.
 * If the "hash of the document was signed in RAW mode" -> then it is the hash that you want to verify, because that is the real document.